rackerlabs/support-how-to/content/cloud-servers/best-practices-for-firewall-rules-configuration.md

 ### Specify source IP addresses

-If the service should be accessible to everyone on the Internet, then <code>any</code> source IP address is the correct option.
+If the service should be accessible to everyone on the Internet, then *any* source IP address is the correct option.
 In all other cases, you should specify the source address.

 It's acceptable to allow all source addresses to access your HTTP server.
 It's generally not acceptable to allow all source addresses to access your server management ports (22 for Linux SSH and 3389 for Windows RDP) or database (1433 for SQL Server, 1521 for Oracle, and 2206 for MySQL).
 Be as specific as practical about who can reach these ports.
 When it is impractical to define source IP addresses for network management, you might consider another solution like a remote access VPN as a compensating control to allow the access required and protect your network.

 ### Specify the destination IP address

 The destination IP address is the IP address of the server that runs the service to which you want to allow access.
 Always specify which server (or group of servers) can be accessed.
-Configuring a destination value of <code>any</code> is discouraged, because doing so could create future issues, such as a security breach or server compromise for a protocol that you might not intend to use on a server that might be accessible by default.
+Configuring a destination value of `any` is discouraged, because doing so could create future issues, such as a security breach or server compromise for a protocol that you might not intend to use on a server that might be accessible by default.

 ### Specify the destination port

 The destination port corresponds to the service that needs to be accessed.
-This value of this field should never be <code>any</code>.
+This value of this field should never be `any`.
 The service that runs on the server and needs to be accessed is defined, and only this port needs to be allowed.
 For example, allowing all ports will greatly impact the security of the server by allowing a malicious entity to perform a dictionary attack to guess the password, as well as execute exploits for any port and protocol that is configured on the server.

 Avoid using too wide a range of ports.
 If dynamic ports are used, firewalls sometimes provide inspection policies to securely allow them through.